aleksandr-amirkhanov/TracesOfTheWheel/README.md

-# Traces Of the Wheel
+# Traces of the Wheel

 A small program that generates a series of randomized hypotrochoids and layouts them in a rectangular grid.
 Each click of the left mouse button refreshes the scene with a newly generated layout.